 The environmental compliance process for properties is composed of several stages and requires action by different stakeholders.
 The first steps involve the registration, analysis, and validation of the Rural Environmental Registry (Cadastro Ambiental Rural – CAR), and states also need to regulate and implement the Environmental Compliance Program (Programa de Regularização Ambiental – PRA).
 Figure 1 below shows the status of each state across all stages of the implementation of the Forest Code and highlights progress for two states, Maranhão and Acre, in 2020.

 By 2019, all states had made significant progress in the process of registering properties in the CAR; expanding the CAR database has remained a priority for some states in 2020 as well, like Santa Catarina.
 Despite this, the registration process for smallholders, possessors, and traditional peoples and communities still requires help from the government in order to move forward.
-It should be noted that producers must register their rural properties in the CAR no later than December 31, 2020 to be able to join the PRA and regularize consolidated areas in Permanent Preservation Area (Área de Preservação Permanente – APP) and Legal Forest Reserve under the Forest Code’s more flexible rules.
+It should be noted that producers must register their rural properties in the CAR no later than December 31, 2020 to be able to join the PRA and benefits from Forest Code’s more flexible rules for consolidated areas in Permanent Preservation Area (Área de Preservação Permanente – APP) and Legal Forest Reserve.

 While the analysis and validation stage of the registration process has begun in most states, it remains the main bottleneck to Forest Code implementation.
 Of the states that had not yet started this phase in 2019, Maranhão has been the only one to implement an “active” routine for validating registrations in 2020.
 Of the states where the process had already started, only Mato Grosso and Pará saw a significant increase in the number of registrations analyzed per month in 2020.
 The number of analyses per month in Mato Grosso increased from 300 in 2019 to 5,500 in 2020.
 The state of Pará analyzed a total of 1,500 registrations per year in 2018 and doubled this figure in 2019.
 In 2020, Pará reached 3,500 analyses per month and is soon expected to reach 7,000 analyses per month.